 In November 2016, two small scale passive treatment systems to treat two of the discharges from the TSFs (TU at TSF1A and L10 at TSF2) were established under the guidance of the Centre for Mineral Environmental Research New Zealand (CMER).
 Passive treatment options employ either a reducing or oxidising strategy in the treatment of mine discharge.
-The first water samples were taken in mid-December 2016 and water samples are taken frequently.
-The trial is on-going.
+The trial began in 2016, however it has now ceased as the company assesses scale-up options.